hamishgibbs/yui/README.md

 #### Quickstart

-`YUI` persists to do list tasks so you can keep track of what you do and how long it took you.
+`YUI` persists to-do list tasks so you can keep track of what you do and how long it took you.

 Start using `YUI` by creating a `yui.json` file with: